How to approach players with a history of injury

 Which of the players fighting through a preseason hamstring strain is most likely to suffer an aggravation?

 Every NFL team collects GPS data on their players during practice.
 It helps the medical staff discover subtle biomechanical differences and can suggest which players are fatigued and at higher risk of injury.
 But multiple teams admit they don't know how to use the data they have.
-Recent studies in Australian rules football players question whether the GPS data will be predictive.

 Don't misunderstand.
 I think continued efforts to assess injury risk and improve player safety are critical.
 But it's a highly complex endeavor.